How To Clean and Care for Your Camera

 Another useful tool for lens maintenance is a blower brush, which can be used to simply blow away any dust or dirt that is on the front of your lens without spreading it across the entire surface.
 A blower brush is handy for cleaning other parts of your camera as well, including the sensor, however great care must be taken with this, as you can easily add even more dust if you are not cautious.

-Note: If there is evidence that dust or dirt has found its way inside your camera and you would like to clean your sensor, this process is best undertaken by a professional.
+Note: If there is evidence that dust or dirt has found its way inside your camera and you would like to clean your camera sensor, this process is best undertaken by a professional.
 Your local Ted’s store can organise for your camera to be sent away to a technician for a thorough clean for you, while if you purchase a Total Care Package with your DSLR or Mirrorless camera, you are eligible for 1 free sensor clean!

 Browse our camera and lens cleaning products